brendt/stitcher.io/src/content/blogs-for-devs/09-analyse-social-channels.md

 ## When to post

 Another metric to keep in mind is when it's best to post your content: what time of day and what day of week.
 Mind you: the best time will vary from channel to channel.
-There isn't a guaranteed 100% success rate if you post on the right time, but over the years I found that often does make a difference.
+There isn't a guaranteed 100% success rate if you post at the right time, but over the years I found that often does make a difference.

-There's different factors to take into account: you want a time where enough people are online, but not too many submissions are posted at once, you also want to time your post so that it isn't too close to another one of yours.
+There are different factors to take into account: you want a time when enough people are online, but not too many submissions are posted at once, you also want to time your post so that it isn't too close to another one of yours.
 I find that keeping time zone into account helps: I usually post when it's early morning in the USA (which is the largest group of my audience).
 This means that my post usually can gather some upvotes from my European and Asian audience, before the USA wakes up.
 When the "masses" arrive later in the day, the post usually already is higher up and more visible.

-I also used my tool to analyse what days are the best to post on per subreddit.
+I also used my tool to analyze what days are the best to post on per subreddit.
 The data looks something like this:

 ```txt
 +---------------------+-----------+---------+